A dental nurse supports the dentist in all aspects of patients’ dental care.

 Dental nurses are always in demand, meaning that employment prospects are good.
 Diligent dental nurses can expect excellent job security.

-Most NHS trusts advertise their vacancies on NHS Jobs and some advertise on trust websites.
 You can find a list of trusts on the NHS Choices website.
 General dental practice vacancies are advertised in trade magazines as well as through specialist recruitment agencies.

 If you're applying for a role either directly in the NHS or in an organisation that provides NHS services, you'll be asked to show how you think the NHS values apply in your everyday work.
 The same will be true if you are applying for a university course funded by the NHS.